-d.
 Exposure incident means specific eye, mouth, or other mucous membranes, non-intact skin, or parenteral contact with blood or OPIM that resulted from the performance of duties.

+- a.
 All exposure incidents shall be reported, investigated, and documented.
-When the employee incurs an exposure incident, it shall be reported to the:

-- -Supervisor - -Student Health Center - -EH&S - e.
-Following a report of an exposure incident, the exposed employee shall immediately receive a confidential medical evaluation and follow-up, including at least the following elements: - i.)
-Documentation of the route of exposure, and the circumstances under which the exposure incident occurred; - ii.)
-Identification and documentation of the source individual, unless it can be established that identification is infeasible or prohibited by law; - iii.)
-The source individual's blood shall be tested as soon as feasible and after consent is obtained in order to determine HBV and HIV infectivity; - iv.)
-Post exposure prophylaxes, as recommended by USPHS; - v.)
-Counseling; - vi.)
-Evaluation of reported illnesses.
+When the employee incurs an exposure incident, it shall be reported to the: - Supervisor - Environmental Health & Safety - Workers Compensation Medical Provider - b.
+Following a report of an exposure incident, the exposed employee shall immediately receive a confidential medical evaluation and follow-up, including at least the following elements: - i.
+Documentation of the route of exposure, and the circumstances under which the exposure incident occurred; - ii.
+Identification and documentation of the source individual, unless it can be established that identification is infeasible or prohibited by law; - iii.
+The source individual's blood shall be tested as soon as feasible and after consent is obtained in order to determine HBV and HIV infectivity; - iv.
+Post exposure prophylaxes, as recommended by USPHS;